kaisei0326/slack5ch/README.md

 # slack5ch

-Anonymity in 5ch of slack
+Anonymity to slack with "slach commands"